aelvan/Imager-Craft/README.md

 *Default: `''`*
 Key to use when clearing the transform or remote images cache with the controller actions.
 An empty string means clearing is disabled

+### imgixEnabled [bool]
+*Default: `false`*
+Enables [Imgix](https://www.imgix.com/) support.
+Read more about [Imgix support below](#imgix-support).

+### imgixDomains [array]
+*Default: `null`*
+An array of Imgix source domains.

+### imgixDomains [array]
+*Default: `null`*
+An array of Imgix source domains.

+### imgixUseHttps [bool]
+*Default: `true`*
+Indicates if generated Imgix URLs should be https or not.

+### imgixSignKey [string]
+*Default: `''`*
+If you've protected your source with secure URLs, you must provide the sign key/token.
+An empty string indicates that the source is not secure.

+### imgixSourceIsWebProxy [bool]
+*Default: `false`*
+Indicates if your Imgix source is a web proxy or not.

+### imgixShardStrategy [string]
+*Default: `'cycle'`*
+*Allowed values: `'cycle'`, `'crc'`*
+Determines the sharding strategy if more than one source is used.

+### imgixGetExternalImageDimensions [bool]
+*Default: `true`*
+Imager does its best at determining the dimensions of the transformed images.
+If the supplied asset is on Craft source, it's easy because Craft records the original dimensions of the image in the database.
+But if the image is external, it's not that easy.
+Imager will try to determine the size based on the transform parameters, and if both width and height, or ratio is provided, it'll usually be able to.
+But if you only transform by one attribute, it may not be possible.
+In these cases Imager will by default download the source image and check the dimensions to calculate the missing bits.

+By disabling this setting, you're telling Imager to never download external images, and to just give up on trying to figure out the dimensions.
+If you supplied only width to the transform, height will then be set to 0.
+If you don't need to use height in your code, that's totally fine, and you've managed to squeeze out a bit more performance.

 ---